codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 %}

 {:start="8"}
-1. Go back to the Builds page, and click the pipeline to return to the Inline editor.
+1. Go back to the [Builds](https://g.codefresh.io/builds2){:target="\_blank"} page, and click the pipeline to return to the Inline editor.
 1. Paste the following YAML to replace the existing content.
-  We now have added a [push step]({{site.baseurl}}/docs/codefresh-yaml/steps/push/) at the end of the pipeline.
+  We added a [push step]({{site.baseurl}}/docs/codefresh-yaml/steps/push/) at the end of the pipeline.
 The image is tagged with the name of the branch.
 {% highlight yaml %}
 {% raw %}
 version: '1.0'